web3-security-class/web3-security-class.github.io/index.md

 ---

 <div class="alert alert-info" markdown="1">
 This course will be capped at 30 students.
-We welcome a mix of undergrads, Masters, and PhD students.
+We welcome undergrads, Masters, and PhD students.
 Please answer the waitlist questions to join.
 </div>